-The Organization has a revolving credit loan agreement with a bank which enables the Organization to borrow up to \$550,000 at the one-month ICE Benchmark Administration (ICE) LIBOR rate plus 3%.
+The Organization has a revolving credit loan agreement with a bank which enables the Organization to borrow up to \$550,000 at the Prime Rate as published in the Wall Street Journal less 0.1%.
 The line of credit is secured by all business assets of the Organization.
 The agreement does not have a maturity date but can be terminated at any time by either party.
-No balance was outstanding on this loan at December 31, 2022 and 2021.
+No balance was outstanding on this loan at December 31, 2023 and 2022.